dorpaneus/amazon-like-interview-prep/14-days/day-04-boot-grub-systemd.md

 8. After resetting the root password with `rd.break`, I can't log in as root.
 Why?
 9. I added a line to `/etc/fstab` for an NFS share.
 Reboot fails into emergency.
 What did I forget?
 10. What does `systemd-analyze blame` show, and why is it not always the answer to "what's slowing my boot"?
+11. Difference between `modprobe` and `insmod`?
+Where do persistent module options and blacklists live?
+12. A custom AMI boots fine on an older instance type but won't get a network interface (or won't boot at all) on a Nitro instance.
+What kernel-level thing is likely missing?
+13. SSH to an EC2 instance is dead and it won't come up.
+Before the detach-EBS-and-rescue procedure, what's the fastest read-only signal AWS gives you, and which Linux log does it show?

 <details>
 <summary><strong>Answers</strong> (click to reveal)</summary>